 Work that I find meaningful – it is important to me that I feel I can pay-forward, make a difference, give something back.

-If you feel a connection, and if you would like to chat further please call, or email.
+If you feel a connection, and if you would like to chat further please connect with me.

 If you are in Toronto, Canada I can meet with you in my office in the west end.
-I also work through phone or Skype with clients throughout the world.
+I also work through phone or online with clients throughout the world.